Bonitasoft-Community/restapi_context/README.md

 3. Click on the button ADD, and give the file “ContextAccess-x.y.zip"
 4. that's it : the RestContextExtention is installed and deployed

+Nota: to install the Process Demonstration and the Source environment, see the PDF document in the release.

 -------------------------------- Data managed --------------------------------
 These type of variable are managed
 * Simple variable : STRING,